And all that's actually going on out there, Rush Limbaugh on Friday.

 Let her have the whole network.

-200,000 people, folks, don't get so agitated here.
+Folks, don't get so agitated here.

-I keep telling you That the days of this kind of stuff winning hearts and minds of a majority of Americans is over.
+I keep telling you that the days of this kind of stuff winning hearts and minds of a majority of Americans is over.

 Your reaction to it, I guarantee you, is much more similar to the majority of people watching this than not.